-Gregory Funderburk is a pastoral care minister, lawyer, and writer.
-He’s the author of The Mourning Wave, a novel about the GalvestonStorm of 1900, which was named one of the Best Books of 2020 by Kirkus Reviews.
+Gregory Funderburk is a pastoral care minister, a lawyer, and a writer.
+He’s the author of The Mourning Wave, a novel about the Galveston storm of 1900 that was included on Kirkus Review’s “Best of 2020: Our Favorite lndie Books” list and named one of its Best lndie Debut Novels of 2020.
+A compilation of Greg’s essays titled Let It Be Said We’ve Borne It Well was published in 2021 by Smyth & Helwys in the midst of the pandemic.
 He lives in Houston with his wife, Kelly.
 They have two sons, Hank and Charlie.

 What were you hoping to accomplish when you sat down to write Hurdles: An Authentic Pursuit of God in a Post-Pandemic World?
 Written and published only a year after Let It Be Said We’ve Borne It Well, would you consider Hurdles be a continuation of your earlier book?

 Both books emerged from an endeavour that began with the pandemic.
 In April of 2020, I started to write an essay per week for the congregation which I serve as a minister to buoy our spirits.
 The collection of essays generated for that purpose that became Let It Be Said, reflects the hard work we all did through the pandemic to remain hopeful and encouraged during a particularly difficult time.
 Hurdles is a continuation in the sense that these essays too came into being writing for the church, but its theme is that, even as the pandemic wanes, in a very real sense, we’re always going to be facing challenges— it’s simply the nature of our lives.
 Both books are dosed heavily not only with Gospel ideas, but Stoic philosophy, to help us frame our lives in a positive way despite the trials we always find ourselves in the midst of.